 The incident will then be discussed with the child engaging in bullying.
 Information will be gathered from witnesses to explain what they saw.
-The Headteacher will be informed.
+The Senior Leadership Team will be informed.

-Sanctions in line with the school's Behaviour Policy will be used where appropriate.
+Sanctions, in line with the school's Behaviour Policy, will be used where appropriate.
 These might include:

-- Official warnings to cease offending or withdrawal of certain school privileges
+- Official warnings to cease offending or withdrawal of certain school privileges - Restorative Lunch - Meeting with parents to discuss behaviour and ways to support - Exclusion from certain areas of school premises - Fixed-term exclusion - Permanent exclusion

-- Red Card/ Missed Privilege Time

-- Report Card

-- Involvement of the Neighbourhood Schools officer (the Police)

-- Exclusion from certain areas of school premises

-- Internal exclusion

-- External fixed-term exclusion

-- Permanent exclusion

-- Parents of those involved will be informed of any action taken.

-- Records will be kept on students' files.
+Parents of those involved will be informed of any action taken.
+Records will be kept on students' files.

-Where a child or group of children deny involvement in bullying behaviour the children concerned will be observed and monitored.
+Where a child or group of children deny involvement in bullying behaviour, the children concerned will be observed and monitored.
 The child being bullied may be asked to record and report any incidents which cause them concern.

-This policy will refer to 'the person bullying' and 'the person being bullied' rather than 'bully' and 'person being bullied', both of which can be defined as negative labelling.
+This policy will refer to 'the person bullying' and 'the person being bullied' rather than 'bully' and 'victim', both of which can be defined as negative labelling.